eswarsaikiran15/Data_analyst_daily_practice/My_Sql/My-Sql_Notes.md

 - **Recursive CTE** needs: anchor query + `UNION ALL` + recursive query
 - CTEs exist **only for the duration** of the query

+### 🎯 Interview Q&A

+> **Q: What is a CTE and how is it different from a subquery?**
+> **A:** A **CTE (Common Table Expression)** is a named, temporary result set defined with `WITH` at the top of a query.
+It differs from a subquery in several ways: (1) **Readability** — CTEs are defined once at the top and referenced by name, making complex queries far more readable than deeply nested subqueries; (2) **Reusability** — a CTE can be referenced multiple times in the same query, whereas a subquery must be repeated each time; (3) **Recursion** — CTEs support `WITH RECURSIVE` for hierarchical/tree traversal, which subqueries cannot do; (4) **Scope** — a CTE exists only for the duration of the single query it's defined in, unlike a view which is persistent.

+> **Q: When would you use a CTE over a temporary table?**
+> **A:** Use a **CTE** for complex queries within a single statement — they're scoped to the query, require no DDL or cleanup, and are evaluated inline.
+Use a **temporary table** (`CREATE TEMPORARY TABLE`) when: (1) you need to reference the result set multiple times across multiple queries; (2) you need to add an index to the intermediate result for performance; (3) the intermediate result set is very large and would benefit from being materialized to disk; or (4) you need to populate it via multiple separate INSERT statements.
+CTEs are cleaner; temp tables are more powerful for multi-step workflows.

+> **Q: How does a Recursive CTE work?
+What are the two parts?**
+> **A:** A recursive CTE has two mandatory parts connected by `UNION ALL`: (1) **The anchor query** — a non-recursive SELECT that provides the starting rows (base case); (2) **The recursive query** — a SELECT that JOINs the CTE to itself, adding one more level per iteration.
+MySQL executes it by: running the anchor, storing results, running the recursive query using those results, storing new results, repeating until no new rows are produced.
+A `max_recursion_depth` limit (default 1000) prevents infinite loops.
+Classic use cases: org charts, category trees, bill of materials, path finding.

 ---

 ## 19. Views